What are Shoe Insoles and Do You Need Them?

 Can I use insoles in any type of shoe?

 You can typically use insoles in most types of shoes, though the insole type may vary.
-Sneaker or hiking shoes can accommodate most types of shoe insoles, whereas high heels, sandals, or dress shoes may need stick-on gel insoles instead.
+Sneakers or hiking shoes can accommodate most types of shoe insoles, whereas high heels, sandals, or dress shoes may need stick-on gel insoles instead.

 -